Sterlitamak: Industry

 Sterlitamak is a large center of chemical industry.
 The economic potential of the city is largely determined by a few major chemical and petrochemical enterprises.
 By 2008, they had produced goods worth a total of 37 billion 340 million rubles; major companies include Bashkir Soda Company (accounting for 13 billion 788 million rubles), Caustic Inc. (10 billion 344 million rubles), and Sterlitamak Petrochemical Plant (JSC SPP) (3 billion 868 million rubles).
 JSC SPP remains Russia's only supplier of phenolic antioxidants for rubber production; it has also continued development of the production stabilizers series Agidol.
 Tough times were upon JSC "Rubber", "Synthesis-Rubber" and "Vanguard".

-Mechanical engineering and machine tool industries are also significant in Sterlitamak, and include the Sterlitamak Machine Tool Works, Red Proletarian, Car-Repair Plant, Plant Stroymash, and Inmash.
+Mechanical engineering and machine tool industries are also significant in Sterlitamak, including the Sterlitamak Machine Tool Works, Red Proletarian, Car-Repair Plant, Plant Stroymash, and Inmash.
 In addition, there are a few building enterprises in the city.
 For the first time in the past 14 years, Sodovik reached a cement production volume of over 1 million tons.
 The largest work construction company is JSC Trest Sterlitamakstroy.

-There is also developed food industry.
+There is also a developed food industry.
 The city has plants producing vodka (subsidiary Bashspirt) and beer (Heineken).
 Production Plant Stalk (alcohol-vodka production) and a brewery Shihan (until 2005) are known and popular not only in the republic, but in many neighboring regions of Russia.
 Sterlitamakskij Bakery, which celebrated its 100-year-anniversary in 2009, and also widely known in the country and the Volga region.
 There are also two large dairy factories and four sausage factories in the city.

 In 2008, industrial enterprises were calculated to have shipped more than 51.6 billion rubles worth of produce to consumers.